QUARTZ VS GRANITE COUNTERTOPS: THE ULTIMATE COMPARISON GUIDE (2024)

 #1.
 STRONG, DURABLE, AND FLEXIBLE

-Additionally, quartz is also a flexible material that is easier to install.
-The strength, durability, and flexibility are due to a composition of 93% quartz and 7% resin.
+Quartz is a highly reliable countertop material that’s durable and long-lasting, making it a good investment for homeowners.
+Quartz is also flexible which means installation is easier.
+This strength and flexibility come from its composition: 93% quartz and 7% resin.
 In fact, quartz is stronger than natural stones like granite and marble.

 #2.
 LOW-MAINTENANCE